cashTangoTangoCash/convertLinksGithubWikiEmacs/README.md

 >
 > 5. Submit a pull request :D

-I am a total beginner with Github.
-I make no promises in terms of maintaining anything.
 You can at least fork.
 If I can comprehend your changes (far more likely if verbosely documented), I am much more likely to accept a pull request.
 Submissions must respect intellectual property rights of work they are derived from (e.g. citing stackexchange).

 I put this project on Github because it would make me happy if someone got use from it.
-It would be exciting to see a better programmer improve it.
-I am not offering no-cost tech support or no-cost tutoring.

 ## Credits

-This is an **amateur** python script originally developed by the github user cashTangoTangoCash.
+This is an **amateur** `python` script originally developed by the github user cashTangoTangoCash.

+Dive Into Python for a good detailed tutorial of the unittest module

-The script contains comments which credit sources of code snippets found on e.g. <http://programmers.stackexchange.com/>.
+If applicable, the script contains comments which credit sources of code snippets found on e.g. <http://programmers.stackexchange.com/>.

 ## License